walkman617/docusaurus-ds/docs/ApplicationCase/as1.9.md

 There is a video camera that shows the people that are in cars driving alongside of the camels, what is going on in real time.
 The owner can provide voice commands to the camel from the car.
 A mechanical whip attached to the hump of the camel can be remotely operated to induce the animal.

 ### The Results
 The results are astonishing.
 Not only was the child slavery practice eliminated, but also the speed obtained by the camels increased.
 After all, the robots used weigh only 6 pounds and do not get tired.
-To see how this works watch the video at youtube.com/watch?v=GVeVhWXB7sk (2:47 min.).
-To view a complete race, see youtube.com/ watch?v=xFCRhk4GYds (9:08 min .).
+To see how this works watch the video at ***youtube.com/watch?v=GVeVhWXB7sk*** (2:47 min.).
+To view a complete race, see ***youtube.com/watch?v=xFCRhk4GYds*** (9:08 min .).
 You may have a chance to see the royal family when you go to the track.
-Finally, you can see more details in youtube. com/watch?v=C1uYAXJIbYg (8:08 min.).
+Finally, you can see more details in ***youtube.com/watch?v=C1uYAXJIbYg*** (8:08 min.).

 ## DisCussion Questions
-1. It is said that the robots eradicated the child slav- ery.
+1. It is said that the robots eradicated the child slavery.
 Explain.
-2. Why do the owners need to drive by their cam- els while they are racing?
+2. Why do the owners need to drive by their camels while they are racing?
 3. Why not duplicate the technology for horse racing?
 4. Summarize ethical aspects of this case (Read Boddington, 2017).
 Do this exercise after you have read about ethics in Chapter 14.